2028 United States presidential election

-Presidential elections are scheduled to be held in the United States on November 7, 2028, to elect the president and vice president for a term of four years.
-In the 2024 elections, the Republican Party retained its majority in the House of Representatives and gained control of the Senate.
-Then-former president Donald Trump won a non-consecutive second term; he is ineligible for a third term as per the term limits imposed by the Twenty-second Amendment to the United States Constitution.
+Presidential elections are scheduled to be held in the United States on November 7, 2028, to elect the president and vice president to a four-year term, with the winners scheduled to be inaugurated on January 20, 2029.

+Incumbent Republican president Donald Trump is ineligible to run for a third term due to the term limits established by the 22nd Amendment to the United States Constitution.
+This is set to be the first election since 1884 where an incumbent president is not on the ballot in two consecutive elections.